rtrlib/handbook/source/tools.rst

 .. image:: ../images/rpki_miro.png

+Using RPKI MIRO you can lookup any IP prefix and its associated ROA, e.g. the RIPE RIS beacon ``93.175.147.0/24``.
+Open a browser and goto URL http://rpki-browser.realmv6.org, in the menu switch from ``AFRINIC`` to ``RIPE`` and set a filter for the prefix ``93.175.147.0/24`` with attribute ``resource``.
+Expand the ROA tree view on the left side to get the corresponding ROA for the beacon prefix, the resulting web view should look like the screen shot above.

 RPKI RBV
 --------

 The RPKI *RESTful BGP Validator* (RBV) is web application that provides a RESTful API to validate the BGP origin AS of a given IP prefix.
 The validation service can be accessed via `web page <http://rpki-validator.realmv6.org/html/validate.html>`_. or directly using the RESTful API.

 .. image:: ../images/rpki_rbv.png